 - To identify ES investments the Manager employed a disciplined fundamental investment research process driven by an extensive meetings program with company management and the use of the Manager's proprietary analytical assessment process; - To monitor the sustainable exposure of each position, the Manager used its proprietary methodology to quantify the exposure of an investment in a company which can be attributed to activities exposed to sustainability trends.
-The methodology is based on a detailed fundamental analysis of a company which includes as follows: - at position level, during the due diligence phase and annually following investment, target issuers are analysed by the Manager using the ASI, which represents in one figure, between -100% and +100%, the contribution to resource efficiency and pollution control of each individual company and therefore the correlation of the value of a listed company to environmental sustainability and related trends.
+During the due diligence phase and annually following investment, target issuers are analysed by the Manager using the ASI, which represents in one figure, between -100% and +100%, the contribution to resource efficiency and pollution control of each individual company and therefore the correlation of the value of a listed company to environmental sustainability and related trends.
 It is calculated as the average of the positive or negative environmental contribution of each company division, weighted by the company's enterprise value.
-Among the long positions, the Fund invested in target issuers that met the ASI threshold (≥+25%), representing investments in companies that attain a positive environmental impact based on assessment of the company's single divisions. - at Fund level, the SNV of the Fund needs to be greater than the DNV, ensuring a net exposure to sustainability larger than the net exposure to the market.
-The SNV is calculated as the weighted average of the individual scores (ASIs) of each holding in the portfolio.
-It provides the net sustainable value of the portfolio as an indication of its contribution to resource efficiency and/or pollution control.
-As described above as at 30.12.2022 SNV was 43% and DNV was 30% and the Fund therefore satisfied its sustainable investment objective.
+The Fund invests in target issuers that meet the ASI threshold (≥+25%), representing investments in companies that attain a positive environmental impact based on assessment of the company's single divisions.
+As described above as at 30.12.2022 the Fund respected the aforementioned ASI threshold.